Winfield Township, New Jersey: Community life

 The construction difficulties outlined above had a major impact on the early days of Winfield Township.
 On November 30, 1941, the first 145 families (popularly referred to by township residents today as the "pioneers") arrived in their new town.
 A planned parade from Newark, New Jersey never materialized, and the families found themselves moving into barely completed, temporarily assigned units located at the edge of the project to make the units more easily accessible across the mud flats that were supposed to be the town's roads, curbs, and sidewalks.
 Most units were not yet connected to utilities and, in some cases, would not be for several months, even as winter approached.
-Early residents vividly remember huddling around car radios, the only radios available because of lack of electricity, to hear the news of the bombing of Pearl Harbor.
+Early residents vividly remember huddling around car radios, the only radios available because of lack of electricity, to hear the news of the Attack on Pearl Harbor.
 No fire protection was provided, but the government hired a few guards and provided bicycles for "law enforcement".
 The school was not yet under construction, and all school-age children were sent to three different school districts.
 As expected, Winfield's neighbors were not warm to the new residents and were even heard to make rude comments as the township's residents trudged into their communities, in their mud-covered boots, to make food purchases.
 Transportation to the Kearny Shipyards was difficult if not impossible when the bus provided by the government broke down.
 Although one would think things could not be worse, there was an outbreak of polio in Winfield, and the entire town was quarantined.
 But even with these difficulties, there would soon be far more applicants than available units.
 Quickly the township's population increased, and the new residents were employed not only by the Kearny shipyards but also by Merck & Company, National Pneumatic Company, Lawrence Engineering, and Research Company, American Type Founders Co., American Gas Accumulator, Singer Manufacturing, and many other manufacturers.